lachlanw-117/Wright-Home-Assistant/README.md

 - Tuya Zigbee blind motors
 - Dyson heating and air purification
 - LG washer-dryer
-- Local network and NBN monitoring
+- Local network and internet status monitoring

 Zigbee devices are managed locally through ZHA.
 Matter, Thread and Wi-Fi integrations are used where they make sense.